Have you ever just been raw and naked in nature?

 Teachings from Nature

 “Look at a tree, a flower, a plant.
 Let your awareness rest upon it.
 How still they are, how deeply rooted in Being.
-Allow nature to teach you stillness.” – Eckhart Toller
+Allow nature to teach you stillness.” – Eckhart Tolle

-I am lucky and grateful enough to now be in Osa Peninsula, Costa Rica, where it’s rich in nature, and has allowed me to return back to my roots, but only because I am willing to see it.
+I am lucky and grateful enough to now be in Osa Peninsula, Costa Rica, because it is it’s rich in nature.
+Furthermore, this experience of nature has allowed has awakened my spirit.

 So, I challenge you